UDID Disability Percentage Calculator

 • Caregiver allowance in some states.

-📚 What's New in the 2024 Gazette
+What the 2024 Gazette Changed

 The 12 March 2024 notification supersedes the 4 January 2018 guidelines.
 Residents must remember the major shifts:

-1. Visual is now a 2-D Matrix
+19. Visual is now a 2-D Matrix

 No more single "better-eye" lookup.
 Right Eye BCVA × Left Eye BCVA gives an 8×8 matrix; Right Field × Left Field gives a 3×3 matrix.
 Final % = max of the two.

-2. Hearing uses a Per-dB Reckoner
+20. Hearing uses a Per-dB Reckoner

 Each ear gets its own % via a continuous dB→% lookup, then binaural % = (5 × better% + worse%) / 6.
-Note the deliberate jump from 27% at 59 dB to 40% at 60 dB — this is the gazette's certification threshold.
+Note the deliberate jump from 27% at 59 dB to 40% at 60 dB: this is the gazette's certification threshold.

-3. Intellectual Disability is VSMS-based
+21. Intellectual Disability is VSMS-based

 IQ alone no longer maps to %.
 The disability percentage flows from the VSMS Social Quotient: 0-20→100%, 21-35→90%, 36-54→75%, 55-69→50%, 70-84→25%.
 Minimum certifiable age dropped from 5 yr to 1 yr.

-4. SLD has a Fixed 40%
+22. SLD has a Fixed 40%

 Specific Learning Disability is now a single fixed value of 40%, contingent on IQ ≥ 85, exclusion of vision/hearing/emotional disorders, and functioning ≥ 3 SD below current class on NIMHANS battery or GLAD.

-5. Multiple Disability Combination Rules Tightened
+23. Multiple Disability Combination Rules Tightened

 Two important changes: